Uauy-Lab/bioruby-polyploid-tools/README.md

 # Notes

-* BUG: If the SNP is in a gap in the alignment to the chromosomes, it is ignored.
 * BUG: Blocks with NNNs are picked and treated as semi-specific.
 * BUG: If the name of the reference have space, the ID is not chopped. ">gene_1 (G12A)" shouls be treated as ">gene_1".
 * TODO: Add a parameter file to configure the alignments.